-The FDA is working with the U.S. National Toxicology Program and with groups of investigators around the world to ensure that high priority animal studies are conducted to address important questions about the effects of exposure to Radio Frequency (RF) energy.
+The FDA is working with the U.S. National Toxicology Program and with groups of investigators around the world to ensure that wireless phone safety.
+The FDA provides the scientific oversight,

 The FDA has been a leading participant in the World Health Organization International Electro Magnetic Fields (EMF) Project since its inception in 1996.
 An influential result of this work has been the development of a detailed agenda of research needs that has driven the establishment of new research programs around the world.
 The project has also helped develop a series of public information documents on EMF issues.